fzakaria/transcoding/README.md

-# Transcoding CLI tool
+# Transcoding CLI & Server tool

-This tool is a thin wrapper around ffmpeg (msut be on $PATH) with the hopes of making it more programmatable.
+This binary includes a CLI tool that is a thin wrapper around ffmpeg (msut be on $PATH) with the hopes of making it more programmable.
+At the moment it will include some known defaults (see below) on some common video transcoding - specifically for H.264

-You can provide arbitrary video filter descriptions to modify the input file in question.

 ## Choosing an appriorate filter description